 College basketball is probably even bigger than college football in Indiana.
 Unlike the IU Hoosiers and the Purdue Boilermakers, the Butler University Bulldogs are located in Indianapolis and only 10 minutes north of downtown.
-Something to consider: the NCAA Men’s Final Four is scheduled to be held in Indianapolis in 2021.
+Something to consider: the NCAA Men’s Final Four is frequently held in Indianapolis.

 No MLB team in Indy, but the Pittsburgh Pirates’ farm team, the Indianapolis Indians, proudly represent the city at Victory Field in downtown Indianapolis.
 This is an inexpensive night out with friends and family, with great views of the city as the sun sets.